SsangYong Musso: Daewoo Musso

-Musso Sports (P100; 2002–2006)
+Musso Sports (P100; 2002)

 The P100 series Musso Sports is a dual cab pickup version of the Musso SUV produced from 2002 to 2006.
 It features a Mercedes-Benz-designed engine, gearbox and five seats.
 Later models also had a turbo diesel option as well as others like a canopy, 'fins', extra tail lights, a chrome trim and an extra row of wheels to hold more weight.

-Musso Pick-up (Q200; 2018–present)
+Musso Pick-up (Q200; 2018)

-The Q200 series Musso is a Pickup Truck which debuted to Korean market and global market from Geneva Motor Show 2018.
+The Q200 series Musso, also called the Rexton Sports (Korean: 렉스턴 스포츠) in South Korea and Taiwan, is a pickup truck which debuted to Korean market and global market on Geneva Motor Show in March 2018.
 The car features SsangYong's new body-on-frame platform using Advanced High Strength Steel (AHSS), which shares with second generation of SsangYong Rexton.

 The Musso is offered with a choice of a 225-horsepower 2.0 L e-XGDI 200T petrol turbo engine or 181 horsepower 2.2 L e-XDI 220 diesel engine which shares with the Rexton and available in two-wheel or part-time four-wheel drive.
 It is equipped with AISIN 6-speed automatic transmission or 6-speed manual transmission.
 The Musso pickup also provide Five-link suspension with optional Locking differential (LD).
 In Australia, the long wheelbase model XLV is also offered with rear leaf suspension in the base ELX model as standard and as an option in the mid spec Ultimate.
 In the United Kingdom, the long wheelbase model is known as the Musso Rhino, using the New Zealand market model name as a top of the range trim level.